 Similarly, the GOCAM solution and SmartWitness hardware captures high-resolution, 360-view video and audio inside and outside the vehicle to promote safe driving.
 Integrated with MyGeotab, GOCAM records and monitors asset data before, during and after all road events, offering powerful protection against false claims.

 Another solution on offer is Netradyne’s Driveri, which combines video, AI and edge computing to identify best practices and deliver positive feedback to drivers.
 Its key feature, GreenZone, is the first driver scorecard based on positive driving habits.
-Containing 100 hours of storage, it also catches at-risk behaviour before it escalates into a dangerous incident.
+Containing 100 hours of storage, it also catches at-risk behavior before it escalates into a dangerous incident.

 Finally, Trimble Video Intelligence is a 360-view video system designed for commercial transportation vehicles.
 On-demand video integrates directly into Geotab Maps, enabling managers to view requested footage from the MyGeotab portal.
 When a Geotab Rule is breached (during a harsh incident, for example) the video cameras are triggered.
-Footage of the event can be replayed alongside synchronised engine data to help identify the core problem.
+Footage of the event can be replayed alongside synchronized engine data to help identify the core problem.

 Video cameras are triggered by rule breaches in Trimble’s Video Intelligence solution.

 Today’s technology is helping fleets minimize downtime.
 Fleet managers can now detect vehicle faults before they become a more dangerous (and costly) problem.